kubeflow/blog/_posts/2021-03-19-kubeflow-continues-to-move-to-production.md

 # Using Kubeflow Goes Beyond Just Training

 Users identified that data preprocessing and transformation are both the most time consuming and challenging steps.
-We also received feedback that pipeline building and feature engineering are both time consuming and challenging. distributed training, model serving and monitoring appear to be more technically challenging than time consuming.
+We also received feedback that pipeline building and feature engineering are both time consuming and challenging.
+Distributed training, model serving and monitoring appear to be more technically challenging than time consuming.

 ![alt_text](images/2021-03-11-survey/image8.png)